Why sales tools are just as important as your product.

-From day one we tell our sponsors to make sure our email domain has been whitelisted.
+From day one, we tell our sponsors to ensure our email domain has been whitelisted.
 Why?
-We’re big believers in sending real-time information.
+We're big believers in sending real-time information.
 Receiving supplies by mail is only one part of the process.
-‘Heads up’ emails let sponsors know what’s coming next in the process.
+'Heads up' emails let sponsors know what's coming next.

 We provide helpful resource links to our website.
-The goal is to provide a better experience or achieve an improved outcome when doing a specific task.
-For more information check out our fundraising company notice tips.
+The goal is to provide a better experience or improve outcomes when doing a specific task.
+For more information, check out our fundraising company notice tips.

-As with anything else, fundraising sales tools only work if they’re used.
-Once you’ve prepared, the next thing to do is put your plan into action.
+As with anything else, fundraising sales tools only work if used.
+Once you've prepared, the next thing to do is implement your plan.
 The results will always follow.